 Here at Chuck’s Auto Repair we take ‘check engine light’ notices seriously.
 Although you may have no other indication (beyond the warning light) that your engine needs help, it’s always a good idea to stop by and have your engine checked out by one of our ASA-ASE/Master-certified mechanics.

 When it comes to vehicle emissions, here at Chuck’s we know that it’s all about the Seattle our kids will inherit.
-We are an emissions certified repair facility, so if you fail your emissions test, bring it in to us and one of our emissions certified technicians will get it repaired or get you a waiver.
+We are a AAA certified repair facility, so if your Catalytic Converter gets stolen, bring it in to us and one of our certified technicians will get it repaired, or get you a preventative theft shield installed to help prevent the theft from happening to begin with.

 No matter what kind of electrical issues you’re having, the ASA/ASE/Master-certified mechanics here at Chuck’s Auto Repair can find and fix them.
 And although we can’t guarantee “the lowest prices in town”, we do guarantee you a 24-month, 24,000 mile warranty on all repairs for parts and labor.